lowdefy/lowdefy/packages/website/pages/blog/sections/content.md

 Ingrain realised that their complaints process lacked structure to reliably process customer support requirements.
 More than just a generic ticketing system, they needed to manage support case queries which requires a deeper investigation from multiple departments and roles within Ingrain.

 ## Ingrain's Challenges
 Ingrain is composed of a number of departments, each with its own set of roles and procedures.
-Because Ingrain serves customers in the the food and medical industries, doing an in end-to-end investigation when customers experience product problems is paramount.
+Because Ingrain serves customers in the food and medical industries, doing an end-to-end investigation when customers experience product problems is paramount.

 Orchestrating case investigations across a business with multiple offices and factories has its challenges, all while maintaining a perfect audit history of all actions, comments and supporting documentation.